i10/tractus/README.md

     "meta": { "result": "[1] Hello, World!" }
 }
 ```

+We refer to this as a hypothesis tree.
 Since Tractus keeps the `meta` field associated to the statement, it will be available in the hypothesis tree, where the visualization can access it.

-The `meta` field can be filled with whatever data you like, and you can provide a custom visualization that uses your custom `meta` information.
+The `meta` field can be filled with whatever data you like (e.g., a special tag by the user), and you can provide a custom visualization that uses your custom `meta` information.
 In this way, you can extend Tractus to work in a variety of environments.

 ## Testing
 ```